NoLieNoSean/NoNotes/content/Notes/LEC PROB 10.md

 ---

 # Tools
-## The dominated convergence theorem
+## Dominated convergence theorem

-We will use the DCT frequently in the coming proofs.
+We will use the DCT frequently in the upcoming proofs.

 > [!Theorem] DCT for sequences of sequences
 > Let $f_{n}:\mathbb{N}\to \mathbb{R}$ be a sequence for $n\in N$.
 Assume a summable positive sequence $r:\mathbb{N}\to \mathbb{R}_{\geq 0}$ exists such that $\ | \ f_{n}(i)\ | \ \leq r(i)$ for all $n$ and $i$, that is, $|f_{n}|\leq r$ for all $n$.
 Let the sequence of sequences $(f_{n})$ converge to a sequence $f$ pointwise, that is $f_{n}(i)\to f(i)$ for all $i$.
 Then, each $f_{n}$ is summable, $f$ is summable, and